 You should have equality and diversity policies in place and ensure they are followed and understood across the business.
-Read more on equality and diversity policies.
+See equality and diversity workplace policies.

 Encouraging input from staff when creating and reviewing policies can be useful in ensuring that they are implemented throughout the organisation.

 The Equality Commission provides free model policies that are available to download from the Equality Commission's website.

 You should also regularly review these policies in relation to relevant issues such as language and religious and cultural needs.